Starfield (video game): Plot

-Twenty years after the Colony War, the United Colonies and Freestar Collective enjoy an uneasy peace.
+In the year 2330, the United Colonies and Freestar Collective enjoy an uneasy peace.
 The player assumes the role of a space miner working for the company Argos Extractors, who has been commissioned by the enigmatic Constellation—a famed group of galactic explorers—to locate an Artifact with strange gravitational effects buried underground.
 After extracting the Artifact, the player character experiences a vision propelling them through time and space.
 They awake to learn that their client is en route to collect the Artifact.
 Shortly after meeting the client and defending the mining operation from a Crimson Fleet attack, the player travels to New Atlantis, the capital of the United Colonies, to deliver the Artifact to Constellation's Lodge.
 From there, the player joins Constellation in their quest to locate more of the Artifacts, believing them to be one of the greatest mysteries left for humanity to uncover.

 Over the course of their journey, the player has the opportunity to join various factions throughout the Settled Systems, including among others the UC Vanguard, a volunteer force dedicated to protecting United Colonies space, and the Freestar Rangers, who defend the people of the Freestar Collective above all else.

 After meeting the remaining members of Constellation and collecting several more Artifacts, the player is directed to investigate an anomaly that corresponds with the presence of an Artifact, but is significantly stronger.
 There, they uncover an ancient temple and activate it, which gives the player the ability to use supernatural powers.
 The player then joins Constellation's benefactor and fellow member Walter Stroud in his efforts to obtain an Artifact from the pleasure city of Neon.
 After retrieving the Artifact, they are accosted by an unknown and unrecognizable entity calling itself "Starborn".
 The Starborn demands the Artifact, but Constellation are able to escape.